albingeorge/blog/blog/index.md

   # tagline: Stuff I do
 ---

-Welcome to my blog!
+# Welcome to my blog

 I'm Albin George, a software engineer with a passion for designing and building backend systems that scale.

-In this blog, I'll publish stuff about the stuff that interest me and the things I learn.
+In this blog, I'll write about the stuff that interest me and the things I learn.